gw0/docker-debian-cuda/README.md

 ***docker-debian-cuda*** is a minimal [*Docker*](http://www.docker.com/) image built from *Debian 9* (amd64) with [*CUDA Toolkit*](http://developer.nvidia.com/cuda-toolkit) and *cuDNN* using only Debian packages.

-Although the *nvidia-docker* tool can run CUDA inside Docker images, it uses yet another wrapper command and is based on Ubuntu images.
-To make the whole process more transparent, we explicitly expose GPU devices and build from official Debian images.
-All installations are performed through the Debian package manager, also because the official Nvidia CUDA Toolkit does not support Debian without hacks.
+Although the vendor specific *nvidia-docker* tool can run CUDA inside Docker images, it performs the same thing in a less transparent way and is incompatible with other Docker tools.
+Instead of using yet another wrapper command, we explicitly expose GPU devices, CUDA libraries, and build from official Debian images.
+The image build is using the Debian package manager, also for Nvidia CUDA Toolkit.

 Open source project: